 We’re always looking for event volunteers, coaches, and committee members to help our organization continue to grow.
 And we’re more than just sports competitions.
 We offer leadership forums, health initiatives and school programming in addition to sports training and tournaments!
 Contact your regional Special Olympics Wisconsin office for more details!

 We reserve the right to delay, shorten, or in rare circumstances, cancel an event due to inclement weather.
+An event may also be canceled due to state and/or local COVID safety orders.
 Safety of participants and spectators is always extremely important to us.
 No refunds will be offered if the event is cancelled or if you cannot attend.
 If an event were to be cancelled, we would still offer an incentive pick-up option to participants.
-We’ll make all possible attempts–by email, website and social media–to inform participants if changes are made to an event.
+We’ll make all possible attempts – by email, website and social media – to inform participants if changes are made to an event.